 The Archimedes’ Principle is a scientific law which explains why some objects sink and some objects float.
 Archimedes was one of the world’s greatest scientists.
-He was a mathematician, inventor, engineer and astronomer, but he is arguably most famous for his Eureka moment which led to the development of the Archimedes’ Principle.
+He was a mathematician, inventor, engineer and astronomer, but is arguably most famous for his Eureka moment which led to the development of the Archimedes’ Principle.

 Buoyancy and Archimedes